TheMastro-11/Tezos-Contracts/contracts/Auction/README.md

 ## State Variables
 - `bidders` : map of bidders with the address as key and the offer as value
-- `top` : the list of top bidder/s with the related amount, is a list in case there are two or more equal offers
+- `top` : the list of top bidder/s with the related amount; it is used in case there are two or more equal offers
 - `minBid` : the minimum value for a bid.

 ## EntryPoints